Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: Abstract

 \section{Abstract}

 We propose a new class of linear Transformers called $\mathrm{FourierLearner}$-$\mathrm{Transformers}$ (\FLTs), which incorporate a wide range of relative positional encoding mechanisms (RPEs).
-These include regular RPE techniques applied for nongeometric data, as well as novel RPEs operating on the sequences of tokens embedded in higher-dimensional Euclidean spaces (e.g. point clouds). \FLTs\ construct the optimal RPE mechanism implicitly by learning its spectral representation.
-As opposed to other architectures combining efficient low-rank linear attention with RPEs, \FLTs\ remain practical in terms of their memory usage and do not require additional assumptions about the structure of the RPE-mask. \FLTs\ allow also for applying certain structural inductive bias techniques to specify masking strategies, e.g. they provide a way to learn the so-called \textit{local RPEs} introduced in this paper and providing accuracy gains as compared with several other linear Transformers for language modeling.
-We also thoroughly tested \FLTs\ on other data modalities and tasks, such as: image classification and 3D molecular modeling.
-For 3D-data \FLTs\ are, to the best of our knowledge, the first Transformers architectures providing RPE-enhanced linear attention.
+These include regular RPE techniques applied for sequential data, as well as novel RPEs operating on geometric data embedded in higher-dimensional Euclidean spaces. \FLTs\ construct the optimal RPE mechanism implicitly by learning its spectral representation.
+As opposed to other architectures combining efficient low-rank linear attention with RPEs, \FLTs\ remain practical in terms of their memory usage and do not require additional assumptions about the structure of the RPE mask.
+Besides, \FLTs\ allow for applying certain structural inductive bias techniques to specify masking strategies, e.g. they provide a way to learn the so-called \textit{local RPEs} introduced in this paper and give accuracy gains as compared with several other linear Transformers for language modeling.
+We also thoroughly test \FLTs\ on other data modalities and tasks, such as image classification, 3D molecular modeling, and learnable optimizers.
+To the best of our knowledge, for 3D molecular data, \FLTs\ are the first Transformer architectures providing linear attention and incorporating RPE masking.

-\section{Introduction}
+\section{INTRODUCTION}

-Transformers architectures have revolutionized machine learning (ML), not only by providing significant quantitative gains of ML models, but by leading to dramatic qualitative improvements and opening new opportunities for applying them in few- or even zero-shot learning and abstract reasoning settings \citep{palm-1, gpt-model, Radford2018ImprovingLU, dalle, gato, wu, rastogi, minerva, gopher, mensch, devlin, raffel, liuott, albert, glam, lambda}.
+Transformers have revolutionized the landscape of machine learning, introducing a paradigm shift in the way that people approach complex tasks in natural language processing (NLP) \cite{devlin}, computer vision (CV) \cite{vits}, molecular modeling \cite{jumper2021highly}, and beyond.